rkoshak/openhab-rules-tools/ephem_tod/README.md

 `set` | The name of the custom dayset | Only valid when type is `dayset`.
 `file` | Path to Ephemeris XML file | Only valid when type is `custom`, the path to the custom Ephemeris holiday configuration.

-Ephemeris provides a number of ways to categorize days, daysets and holidays.
+Ephemeris provides a number of ways to categorize days, daysets, and holidays.

 A dayset is a list of the days of the week with a name, for example weekend would include SATURDAY and SUNDAY by default.
 Weekday is a special dayset that is essentially those days not listed as a weekend.